 What Is Turo?

 According to the company’s website, Turo is the world’s largest peer-to-peer car sharing marketplace.
-It works similar to an Airbnb for cars.
-Vehicle owners can become Turo hosts and make their vehicles available for rent.
+It works similar to an Airbnb for cars in that vehicle owners can become Turo hosts and make their vehicles available for rent.
 Whether you’re traveling out of town, your current car is out of service or you’re looking for an extended test drive of a specific vehicle, Turo may be a cost-effective option.

 Turo was founded in 2010 and now has relatively positive ratings and reviews across the web.
-On Trustpilot, Turo maintains an “Excellent” rating with 4.4/5 stars from 11.9K reviews at the time of writing.
-The app has a 4.8/5 star rating from 156.1K reviews on the App Store and 4.9/5 stars from 54.2K reviews on Google Play.
+As of June 2022, on Trustpilot, Turo maintains an “Excellent” rating, with 4.6 out of 5 stars from 24.9K reviews.
+The app has earned 4.8 out of 5 stars from 179.8K reviews on the App Store and 4.9 out of 5 stars from 153K reviews on Google Play.

-Turo’s Better Business Bureau profile isn’t quite as positive: The company has an “F” rating and 2.76/5 stars from 347 customer reviews.
-Many of the complaints mention the renter’s damage to vehicles, cancellation issues and charges for late returns.
-Fortunately, Turo is active on BBB and has closed 241 complaints in the last 12 months at the time of writing.
+Turo’s Better Business Bureau profile isn’t quite as positive: The company is not accredited by the BBB and currently has only 1 out of 5 stars based on more than 700 customer reviews.
+Many of the complaints mention cancellation issues and charges for late returns.
+However, it appears that Turo is active on BBB, as it has closed 666 complaints in the last 12 months as of June 2022.
 If you do try Turo and have an issue, submitting a complaint on BBB could be a good way to get it resolved.

 How Does Turo Work?